mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 ---
-In this section, we learn how to communicate with *Pixhawk* via WiFi.
+In this section, we learn how to setup a WiFi communication with *Pixhawk*.

 Required:
 * *Pixhawk*: calibrated and ready to fly